bryanthowell-tableau/tableau_tools/README.md

 `Project.are_permissions_locked()`

-You access the default permissions objects with the following, which are Workbook or Datasource object:
+You access the default permissions objects with the following, which reference the objects of the correct type that have already been built within the Project object:

 `Project.workbook_defaults`